What Piece of Equipment is Needed for a Podcast?

 Make sure your microphone boom has pop filters.
 It’s important since a pop filter reduces the popping sound between you and the USB mic.
 Microphones also require a shock mount to isolate vibrations.
 Now, you need the mic stand.
 It allows you to maintain a good position between you and the mics themselves.
 A boom arm is particularly useful since it holds the device right near your head.

 For the right acoustic treatment, try the higher-quality Audio-Technica headphones.
-These back headphones offer a fair price on the market since you get a well-balanced product.
+These black headphones offer a fair price on the market since you get a well-balanced product.
 You can use the headphone jack on any Bluetooth device for stronger sounds.

 What Do I Need for a Two-Person Podcast Hosting?